nirajkharel/AttackingAndDefendingAD/README.md

 **Find all machines on the current domain where the current user has local admin access**
 - `Find-LocalAdminAccess -Verbose`
 - This function queries the DC of the current or provided domain for a list of computers `(Get-NetComputer)` and then use multi-threaded `Invoke-CheckLocalAdminAccess` on each machine.
+- This can also be done with the help of remote administration tools like WMI and PowerShell remoting.
+Pretty useful in cases ports (RPC and SMB) used by Find-LocalAdminAccess are blocked. `Find-WMILocalAdminAccess.ps1`